The Crazies (2010 film)

-The Crazies is a 2010 American horror film directed by Breck Eisner from a screenplay from Scott Kosar and Ray Wright.
-The film is a remake of the 1973 film of the same name and stars Timothy Olyphant, Radha Mitchell, Joe Anderson and Danielle Panabaker.
+The Crazies is a 2010 science fiction horror film that is a remake of the 1973 film The Crazies.
+It stars Timothy Olyphant, Radha Mitchell, Joe Anderson, and Danielle Panabaker as residents of a fictional Iowa town that becomes afflicted by a biological agent that turns those infected into violent killers.
+It is directed by Breck Eisner based on a screenplay by Scott Kosar and Ray Wright.
 George A. Romero, who wrote and directed the original, served as an executive producer.
-It is about a fictional Iowa town that becomes afflicted by a biological agent that turns those infected into violent killers.
-The film was released on February 26 and grossed $55 million on a $20 million budget.
-The critical summary on Rotten Tomatoes calls it "tense, nicely shot, and uncommonly intelligent", and it received mixed reviews on Metacritic.
+The film was released on February 26, 2010, and grossed $54 million on a $20 million budget.
+It received mixed reviews according to Metacritic, with the critical summary on Rotten Tomatoes calling the film "tense, nicely shot, and uncommonly intelligent".

 Plot

-In the town of Ogden Marsh, Iowa, sheriff David Dutton is enjoying a baseball game when it is interrupted by resident Rory entering the outfield with a shotgun.
-David attempts to dissuade him, but is forced to kill him when he raises his weapon.
-David's wife Judy, the community doctor, has begun to notice another resident, Bill, exhibiting bizarre behavior, including lifeless and repetitive speech.
-The next night, Bill locks his wife and son inside their farmhouse and burns it down.
+In the fictional town of Ogden Marsh, Iowa, resident Rory interrupts a local baseball game, entering the outfield with a shotgun.
+Sheriff David Dutten attempts to dissuade Rory but is forced to kill him when he raises his weapon.
+David's wife Judy, the community doctor, notices another resident, Bill, exhibiting bizarre behavior, including lifeless and repetitive speech.
+That night, Bill locks his wife and son inside their farmhouse and burns it down.

-Following the discovery of a pilot's body in a swamp, David and his deputy, Russell, investigate the area.
+Following the discovery of a pilot's corpse in a swamp, David and his deputy Russell investigate the area.
 They discover a military aircraft that crashed into the river a few days before.
-Suspecting a link between the contaminated water and the residents' bizarre behavior, David lobbies Mayor Hobbs to shut off the town's drinking water supply.
-He is denied, but does so anyway.
+Suspecting a link between the contaminated water and the residents' bizarre behavior, David urges Mayor Hobbs to shut off the town's drinking water supply.
+Hobbs refuses to authorize him, but David does so anyway.
+Responding to a disturbance at the morgue, David and Russell are attacked by the infected pathologist whom they kill with an electric saw.

-Soon after, all communication services are lost in town and soldiers arrive to quarantine all residents at a high school.
-The residents are examined for symptoms of infection, and Judy does not pass the examination due to elevated temperature because of her pregnancy and is separated from David.
-David escapes quarantine and returns to his office, encountering Russell.
+Soon after, all communication services are cut off and soldiers arrive to quarantine all residents at the local high school.
+The residents are examined for symptoms of infection.
+Due to her pregnancy, Judy has an elevated temperature, is flagged as infected, and separated from David.
+Escaping quarantine, David returns to his office, encountering Russell.
 The pair head for the school to free Judy.
-At the school, infected townspeople breach the perimeter, and the military personnel evacuate, abandoning the civilians.
-Judy wakes up strapped to a gurney alongside several others, and school director Ben Sandborn enters and begins killing quarantined people.
-David and Russell arrive and kill Ben, freeing her and Becca, Judy's assistant.
+At the school, the military personnel are unable to stop a large group of infected and evacuate, abandoning the site.
+Judy wakes up strapped to a gurney alongside several others.
+An infected Ben Sandborn enters with a pitchfork and begins killing the helpless people who are strapped to gurneys.
+David and Russell arrive in time to save Judy and Becca, her assistant.